Coos Bay-North Bend A's: History

 In their second season, the 1971 Coos Bay–North Bend A's placed 2nd in the Northwest League South Division and 5th overall.
 The Coos Bay–North Bend A's finished the regular season with a record of 36–42, playing the season under managers Jim Reinhold and Warren Hacker.
-The A's had home attendance of 11,701 for the season.
+The A's had a home attendance of 11,701 for the season.

 In their final season, the 1972 Coos Bay–North Bend A's finished 3rd in the Northwest League South Division and 5th overall.
 Managed by Grover Resinger, the A's finished 33–45.
 In their final season at North Bend Municipal Park, the Coos Bay–North Bend A's' season attendance was 10,220 an average of 262, last in the Northwest League.

 On August 21, 1972, the team scheduled a ceremonial Charlie O’ Finley day in honor of the Oakland A's and franchise owner.
 Finley didn't appear as planned.
 On August 30, the last home game of the season, there were 291 fans in attendance.

-Following the season, Oregon Coast Baseball terminated their affiliation with the Oakland Athletics.
+Following the season, Oregon Coast Baseball terminated its affiliation with the Oakland Athletics.
 The Oakland Athletics moved their Northwest League farm team to Lewiston, Idaho, where they played the 1973 Northwest League season as the Lewiston Broncos.

-"The Bay Area was blessed," said Ed Keim, President of Oregon Coast Baseball, the Coos Bay–North Bend A's local sponsor group,.
+"The Bay Area was blessed," said Ed Keim, President of Oregon Coast Baseball, the Coos Bay–North Bend A's local sponsor group.
 "Even though it was a short amount of time, the people who were able to brave the weather got to see some great ballplayers who did some incredible things after the time they spent here."

 North Bend and Coos Bay have not hosted another minor league team.